 The following links are to stories involving copyright/trademark infringement.
 Give them a read to see how serious (and expensive) copyright/trademark infringement can be!

 - 3. https://fstoppers.com/business/indiana-photographer-sues-over-copyright-infringement-309027

 - 5. https://www.contentfac.com/copyright-infringement-penalties-are-scary/

 - 9. https://www.baltimoresun.com/news/bs-xpm-2001-01-20-0101200115-story.html

 We are not lawyers, and this should not be considered legal advice.
 This website (specifically the content and links provided above) are simply for educational purposes and for you to have a clear understanding of our policies.
 This information should not take the place of legal advice from your attorney.
 Every effort has been made to ensure that the content provided on this website is accurate and helpful for our customers at publishing time.
 A+ Images assumes no liability for losses or damages due to the information provided on this site.
 You are responsible for your own choices, actions, and results.
 Consult your attorney for your specific copyright/trademark/licensing questions and needs.

 Ready to Order?

 Now that you know what we will and will not print, along with what we need from you to start an order, you can begin to turn your vision into a finished product!
-You can submit your order via email or come into our office to discuss it.
+You can submit your order via email or setup an appointment at our office to discuss it.
 We do not take orders over the phone.

 You can design artwork using your own software, a third-party graphic designer (make sure you give them the file requirements found on this site), have us do it, or click the image below to start designing online.
 Additional print-ready (and free) artwork can be found here.

 Thank you for taking the time to understand our policies and requirements.
 We look forward to working with you on your next custom shirt or sign project!